nivlab/nivturk/docs/changing-jspsych/upgrading-nivturk.md

 ---
 ## When is (and isn't) a good time to upgrade

-- The version currently in NivTurk is **7.2.1**.
-We are upgrading to **8.2.3**.
+- The version currently in NivTurk is **7.2.1** in the Prolific branch (**8.2.3** in the v8 branch, release to main branch pending).
 There is not much use in upgrading every time a new update is released, with the only exception being specific bugs that were resolved.
 You should upgrade when a new version is released, because those mark larger changes in the framework.
 Plan to upgrade when **version 9** (marked by 9.x.x) is published.

 ## Finding the correct version
 - Download the latest version of jsPsych from the [jsPsych releases](https://github.com/jspsych/jsPsych/releases).
 Look up the version number, there’s a lot of releases and it can be hard to locate!